 Jamaica Plain is easily accessible by the Southwest Corridor, MBTA trains, and buses.
 The main transit hub for the area is Forest Hill Station.
 Since the eighteenth century, Centre Street has been a major retail street for the community in Jamaica Plain.
 JP's diversity of residents is reflected in the businesses with a range of ethnic restaurants and stores animating Centre Street.
-Egleston Square Main Street, Hyde Jackson Square Main Street Program, and JP Centre/South Main Streets support local business owners.
+Egleston Square Main Street, Three Squares Main Street JP, and JP Centre/South Main Streets support local business owners.
 Some notable Jamaica Plain businesses include the Samuel Adams brewery and JP Licks.

 The Community Engagement Managers (CEM) of the BPDA are responsible for assisting staff members with the coordination of all outreach in regards to planning initiatives and proposed development in Boston’s neighborhoods.
 CEMs work to ensure each BPDA external process actively reflects the community’s goals, in addition to being the point of contact for constituent questions.
 Have questions about a certain project in your neighborhood?
 Feel free to reach out them:

 Jamaica Plain, Longwood Medical Area, Mission Hill, Roxbury